Doctor and Real Estate Investor? How You Can Be Both

 These lenders allow medical practitioners to successfully hurdle one of the greatest challenges ambitious doctors, vets, and dentists face: the finances necessary to expand.

 Network of Resources

 Outside of lenders, full-service real estate developers regularly work with construction companies and architecture firms.
 We specialize in the medical retail industry, so we’ve forged tight relationships with construction and architecture companies that have deep experience in the medical field.

 Shared Risk and Responsibilities

 At Ashton Gray, not only do we specialize in medical retail, but we’re also your partner.
-This means that, unlike other real estate development companies, our success is directly tied to your success.
-Not only do we sign loan agreements alongside you, but we own the general contractor group that handles the construction, so we have a vested interest in the project being delivered on time and on budget.
+Unlike other real estate development companies, our success is directly tied to your success.
+Not only do we sign loan agreements alongside you, but we also own the general contractor group that handles the construction, so we have a vested interest in the project being delivered on time and on budget.

 Making the decision on whether to leverage your medical practice as a launching pad into real estate investments ultimately depends on your own situation, if you need guidance on whether your medical practice would be a good fit to work with a full-service real estate development firm, talk with Ashton Gray today.